street-lab-tech/Accessibility-Guidelines/Guidelines/Operable/operability-of-interactive-components.md

 [← Back](../operable.md)

-# Operability of Interactive Components
+# Sub-Guideline: Operability of Interactive Components

 **Definition:** Interactive components must be functionally usable across a variety of input methods, and the system should ensure that all users can interact with it.